Daniel Webster Davis: Literary career

 Davis edited The Young Men's Friend, a publication of the YMCA in Virginia, as early as 1891, and around that time edited the weekly Social Drifts.
 On October 21, 1895, Davis read a poem at the Atlanta Cotton States Exposition in the Negro pavilion.
-He contributed to publications including The Voice of the Negro.
+He contributed to publications including The Voice of the Negro and The Colored American Magazine.

 Davis published two volumes of poetry, Idle Moments, Containing Emancipation and Other Poems (1895), and 'Weh Down Souf and Other Poems (1897).
 His first volume included 37 poems; the second was 21 republished and 21 new poems.
 Davis sought to attract the same readers that had given Paul Laurence Dunbar success around the same era with 'Weh Down Souf; its cover was drawn by William Ludwell Sheppard.
-In 1918 he published The Industrial History of the Negro Race of the United States with Giles B. Jackson.
+In 1908 he published The Industrial History of the Negro Race of the United States with Giles B. Jackson.
 In 1910 he published a biography of William Washington Browne, Life and Public Services of Rev. Wm.
 Washington Browne.